 Students wishing to become a Social Work major must apply to the program for admission.
-Admissions to the Social Work Department will be held two times during the academic year-once during the fall semester and once during the spring semester.
+Admission to the School of Social Work undergraduate department will be held two times during the academic year-once during the fall semester and once during the spring semester.